WIN List Leadership Academy

 Former HD 99 Rep. Brenda Lopez

 Became the first WLA graduate and first Latina to serve in the Georgia General Assembly when elected in 2016 for the first of two terms.
 An immigration attorney, she was a member of the 2015 WLA class and has received numerous awards for her community service and inclusive leadership style for mentoring other young leaders.
+She currently serves on the WIN List board.

 DeKalb County Sheriff Melody Maddox